U-di-Lan/CRISPys-Tomato/README.md

 # CRISPys-Tomato
-Make sgRNA librariy for gene famielies of Solanum lycopersicum
+Make sgRNA librariy for gene families of Solanum lycopersicum